fm-mf/iscweb/README.md

 		sudo systemctl restart apache2

-9. Populate the ISC database by running the following command in terminal from your project directory
+9. Populate the ESN database by running the following command in terminal from your project directory

 		php artisan migrate --seed